 (£m) Own Funds

-Own Funds as at 31 December 2019 16,875

-Net surplus generation 1,500

-Dividend paid (1,048)

-Other operating and non-operating variances (1,007)

-Tier 1 notes 495

-Subordinated liabilities 494

 Own Funds as at 31 December 2020 17,309

+Net surplus generation 1,474

+Dividend paid (1,063)

+Other operating and non-operating variances 117

+Subordinated liabilities (300)

+Own Funds as at 31 December 2021 17,537

-The increase in Own Funds is primarily driven by the net surplus of £1,500m generated from the books of existing and new business, and includes the release of Risk Margin and TMTP.
-This increase in Own Funds is partially offset by the dividends of £1,048m paid to shareholders during the year.
+The increase in Own Funds is primarily driven by the net surplus generation of £1,474m generated from the books of existing and new business, which includes the release of Risk Margin and TMTP.
+This increase in Own Funds is partially offset by the dividends of £1,063m paid to shareholders during the year and redeemed debt of £300m.

 Other operating and non-operating variances include experience variances, market movements and assumption changes, including those described in Section D.2.1.3.
-Also included within this line is a material reduction in Own Funds from the sale of Mature Savings business.